CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 Char.js library needs three arrays to draw the bar chart:

-* `labels`: array of string values: that indicates the label of each bar.
+* `labels`: array of string values that indicate the label of each bar.
-* `data`: array of numeric values that indicates the height of each bar.
+* `data`: array of numeric values that indicate the height of each bar.
-* `backgroundColor`: array of colors: to color the bars from left to right.
-All the bars will have the same color if there is only one element.
+* `backgroundColor`: array of colors that will be applied to the chart bars from left to right.
+If you assing a single color, all the chart bars will be colored the same.

-And we are going to use this configuration by default:
+We are going to use this configuration by default:

 ```js
 const chartOptionsDefault = {